 Can I send an extra letter of recommendation?

-We require three letters of recommendation, requesting that two be professional references and one be an academic reference.
-However, we will accept four letters, provided that they all are unique and different perspectives on your fit for our program.
+We will accept four letters, provided that they all are unique and different perspectives on your fit for our program.
 Our letter of recommendation deadline is strict; your letters must be received by the admissions deadline.
 You may decide to request an extra letter from a fourth recommender in order to ensure that at least three are received by the deadline.

 Can I submit my application if my letters of recommendation have not been received?